atsid/data-dunkin/README.md

 * Install Node.js and Python
 * Drop your unzipped data file (should be *.json) into a new "data" directory in the project root (will be .gitignored)
-* Run the Python enrichment on the original file to subsample and do the spatial join TODO: add in Python instructions for enrichment and filtering.
+* Run the Python enrichment on the original file to subsample and do the spatial join.
+By default it drops half of the moments to make it quicker for deployment and debugging.
+You can tell it to use all of the data by adding the command line arguments `--processall True` The CSV file is in a format that is easy to plot.
+The JSON file is enriched with the player that pocesses the ball.
+  * `cd python`
+  * `python loaddata.py  --infile ../data/file.json  --csvfile ../data/filename.csv --jsonfile ../data/filename.json`

 * Run a series of node scripts to split out the large file, collate into quarters, and summarize the ball and player data for loading into the browser:
   * `cd scripts`
   * `node split-events.js`